tokamak-network/TON-total-supply/README.md

 ## Files

 - `main.js`: Main file for TON total supply and circulating supply.
-See outputs for the results.
+- `updateAll.js`: Main file for updating based on fixed schedule.
+Check data folder for the results.
 - `updateCSV.js`: File for updating CSV data related to TON total supply.
 - `burnedTON.js`: File for calculating the burned TON tokens at 0x0000...0001.
 - `burnedSeignorage.js`: File for calculating the burned seignorage of TON due to unstaking before seignorage is updated.